 With the implementation of this system, all mobile phones entering Nepal will have to be registered.
 If it is not registered, it will not work in Nepali.

-According to the authority, the mobile phones before the implementation of this system will be automatically registered, while all the mobile phones coming in after 9 Monday 00 have to be registered.
+According to the authority, the mobile phones before the implementation of this system will be automatically registered, while all the mobile phones coming in after today (Monday) will have to be registered.

 The authority has informed that when purchasing a mobile phone, it should be checked only if it is registered in the system.
-For that, you can go to Shmk.Latab.Nayakh.Lau.
+For that mdms.nta.gov.np You can go to see.